Pewbeam Documentation

 HTTP API

-Pewbeam runs a local HTTP server on port 8080.
+Pewbeam runs a local HTTP server on port 8080 for REST-based control.

 EndpointMethodDescription